janetvn/senior-data-engineer-challenge-submission/section_2_databases/README.md

 # SECTION 2: DATABASES
-This sections contains the setup for a simple PostgreSQL container database, which stores sales transactions.
+This sections contains the setup for a simple PostgreSQL container database, which stores sales transactions, and the analytical SQL statements for the analysts.

 ## POSTGRESQL DATABASE